Federal Civil Tax Controversies

 Register Early Limited Seating & Accommodations

 "Most classes were moderated by then-recently retired US Tax Court Special Trial Judge John Dean, who had previously served in both the domestic and international offices of the Chief Counsel Internal Revenue Service.
-A retired law professor who specialized in Federal tax evidence guided us through the Joni Larson book on Tax Evidence while the Judge reinforced the principles and taught us how to apply the FRE.
-A CPA and then recently admitted USTCP told us what it was like when he got his first big case.
+A retired law professor who specialized in Federal tax evidence guided me through the Joni Larson book on Tax Evidence while the Judge reinforced the principles and taught me how to apply the FRE.
+A CPA and then recently admitted USTCP told me what it was like when he got his first big case.
 He covered the practical and every day side of Federal tax litigation practice.
-He spoke to us on two occasions.
+He spoke to me on two occasions.
 He went over every thing that he remembered when he took the exam.
-Afterwards, we continued with our training right up to the day before the 2016 Non-attorney Exam.
-Overall, I have to say that we received top-shelf coaching from the Judge and Faculty."
+Afterwards, I continued with the training right up to the day before the 2016 Non-attorney Exam.
+Overall, I have to say that I received top-shelf coaching from the Judge and Faculty."

 Litigation Support & Advisory